eth-hangzhou/ETHHangzhou/team-info.md

 ### Goals for This Hackathon

-1. Buidling magiry for easier and transparent creative collaborations on Ethereum.
+1. Buidling Magiry.ai for easier and transparent creative collaborations on Ethereum.
 2. looking forward to moving forward together with talented buidlers globally.
 3. Exploring high-performance creative collaboration solutions through Ethereum Layer2 integrations.